Conclusion:

 He was expelled from the Father's divine protective presence just as Adam had been from the Father's Tree of Life in the Garden.

 Daniel's continuing narrative clearly shows that the prince who is to come appears after Messiah is cut off, and so after Daniel's 490-Year Prophecy has been completed.
-In spite of this, there are those who wish to include this prince and his schemata within the 490-Year Prophecy, even though this forces them to sever the prophecy's last seven years and relocate them some 2000 years into the future.
-So we will continue on and examine Daniel's next prophecy, detailing the coming antichrist princes.
+In spite of this, there are those who wish to include this prince and his schemata within the 490-Year Prophecy.
+They would also tell us that the prince being spoken of is the antichrist of Revelation, even though this forces them to sever the prophecy's last seven years and relocate them some 2000 years into the future.
+So we will continue on and examine Daniel's next prophecy, describing the antichrist princes who would follow Messiah the Prince.

 Daniel's Coming Prince of Desolations Prophecy - Daniel 9:26b-27